docker/docs/release-notes/docker-machine.md

 * Added OpenBSD support

 `vmwarefusion`
-* Improved error detection and reporting when creating a new instance
+* Improved error detection and reporting when creating a new instance.

 `vmwarevsphere`
-* Added  `--vmwarevsphere-folder` flag
+* Added  `--vmwarevsphere-folder` flag.

 ## 0.13.0 (2017-10-12)

 ### General

-- Added new `docker-machine mount` command for mounting machine directories over SSHFS
+- Added new `docker-machine mount` command for mounting machine directories over SSHFS.
-- Improved some logging messages
+- Improved some logging messages.
 - Fixed a bug with the `scp` command when using an identity file.
 - Fixed a parsing error that caused the boot2docker ISO cache to malfunction, forcing a new download everytime.